Psalms For Life

 Tremble before the God of Jacob!

-The Jews who returned from exile were suppressed by their pagan overlords, which made praising God hard.
-This psalm uses the Exodus, Israel’s signature story, to address that situation.
+Returning from exile, the Jews were suppressed by their pagan overlords.
+This made praising YHWH an act of defiance.
+This psalm uses the Exodus, Israel’s signature story, to exalt YHWH.
 And it does so with playful pugnacity, by ridiculing the river, sea, and mountains and then calling the whole earth to submit to the omnipotent God who cares for his people.

 Prayer: